 Adventure doesn’t cost a lot.
-We cycled across India on bicycles, which cost about 100 euros each.
+We cycled across India on bicycles, which cost only about 100 EUR each.
 But today we want to share with you story of Marcis Plavins, who is traveling the world on a motorbike.
 No, it’s not some custom-built motorbike, prepared especially for long distance journeys.
 Nope!
 Not at all!

 Continue reading to find out how it is going!